-THIS SERIES: HOW TO ENTER REST
+NEW SERIES: HOW TO FIND REST IN THE LORD

 However, that supply was dependant on their ability to obey the Law given to Moses.
 It was straight forward: obey the Law and receive the promises, disobey and forfeit.
 Simple.

 Only it wasn’t.
 Because of the inherently sinful nature of man, no one could actually do it.
 Perhaps some of it, for some of the time, but not all of it for all of the time.
-And their story is the story of man’s attempt, and failure, to climb up to a holy God through obedience to external rules and regulations.
-The story of an attempt to please God through human effort.
+And their story is the story of man’s attempt—and failure—to climb up to a holy God through obedience to external rules and regulations; the story of an attempt to please God through human effort.
 The story, in fact, of religion.